 Home Office or Craft Room

-First off get the it does not go here box and fill it up.
+First off if it does not go here, box it..
 Put away things that do belong in this room.
 Dust desk and chair base.
 Clean any other surfaces in the room.
 Sweep, mop or vacuum.

 Clean the same as the Master bath, and don’t forget the box.

 Grab another box or basket.
-Same drill, anything that does not belong goes into the box.
+The same drill, anything that does not belong goes into the box.
 Clean from the top down.
 This means light fixtures first, then surfaces, then floors.

 Now you should be all done, except for that pile of boxes from before and the boxes you just made.